 A Christmas Carol: An Urban Cautionary Tale, written and directed by Lori Lee Triplett (based on the book by Charles Dickens).
 Produced by Imago Dei (Kansas City).
-Copyright 2010.
+First produced 2010.
 (Seen November 13, 2010.)

 Imago Dei’s production of A Christmas Carol is an odd beast.
 An updated version of the well-known tale by Dickens, the script does some interesting things such as making both Scrooge and Cratchit as women and making Scrooge a slum lord willing to evict on Christmas Eve.

 Modernizing the tale gives the story some resonance in today’s world of near-Depression-like economic conditions and the polarization of political parties.
 Scrooge’s refrain of “Are there no workhouses?” easily becomes “Are there no government programs?”
 And I admit, having had to move myself this past year because of a landlord who’s reaction to my asking for lower rent for a while due to becoming unemployed was basically, ‘Why should I care that you lost your job?’, there were times when this tale hit a little too close to home.